Harish-M-5/Kdart-Shippings-Dress-Webstite/README.md

 ---

 ## 🚀 Introduction
 - KDart Shippings is designed to simulate a real-world online dress shopping platform.
-The website provides a clean and interactive interface where users can explore trending and branded fashion collections for boys and girls.
+The website provides a clean and interactive interface where users can explore trending and branded fashion collections for boys and girls
 - The project demonstrates frontend development skills including responsive layouts, product listing design, navigation structure, and interactive elements using JavaScript.

 ---